WATER LEVELS: 3-5 feet of storm surge possible in Tampa Bay

-ST. PETERSBURG, Fla. — There remains the potential for coastal flooding overnight into the early morning hours across Tampa Bay as Hurricane Elsa moves closer to landfall.
+ST. PETERSBURG, Fla. — There remains the potential for coastal flooding overnight into the early morning hours across Tampa Bay as Tropical Storm Elsa moves closer to landfall.

 A storm surge warning remains in effect for the west coast of Florida from Bonita Beach to the Aucilla River, which includes Tampa Bay itself.
 This means there is a danger of life-threatening inundation from rising water.